-Legal Standard A subject may be detained for officer safety when: You can articulate facts and circumstances that would lead a reasonable officer to believe the subject is a potential danger ; You use the minimal amount of force necessary to detain the subject; and, Once a patdown is conducted and no weapons are discovered, the subject should be released or the encounter converted to a consensual one, unless the subject poses another risk, such as wanting to physically attack the officers.
+A subje Legal Standard ect may be detained for officer safety when: You can articulate facts and circumstances that would lead a reasonable officer to believe the subject is a potential danger ; You use the minimal amount of force necessary to detain the subject; and, Once a patdown is conducted and no weapons are discovered, the subject should be released or the encounter converted to a consensual one, unless the subject poses another risk, such as wanting to physically attack the officers.

-These cases represent binding authority from Pennsylvania, the 3rd Circuit, or U.S. Supreme Court.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Utah, the 10th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.